 Restroom procedures will be established and communicated by the school to limit the number of students within hallways and restrooms at one time.
-Plastic barriers will be put between urinals.
+Spacing or plastic barriers will be used between urinals.
+Increased scheduled cleaning will also be implemented.

 Hand Washing/Sanitizing